• Skip to content

 In your career you need a combination of knowledge, skills, personal qualities and relevant experiences – and you’ll get all of this from your degree.

-Strengthen transferrable skills in time management, group working, communication, presenting, designing solutions and software skills.
-All of which help to prepare you for your career.
+• Strengthen transferrable skills in time management, group working, communication, presenting, designing solutions and software, all of which help to prepare you for your career.

-Gain real-world, related experience and make a difference getting involved with community groups and voluntary organisations.
+• Gain real-world, related experience and make a difference by getting involved with community groups and voluntary organisations.

 Facilities for learning